 - 12. Don't forget forest rangers are the law back there and they (one in particular) follow it to the letter!
 On a different trip into the Bob we had to turn around and go back because my friend's fishing license had disappeared out of his pack.
 The ranger wouldn't budge, or call in to verify his license.
 I also had 3 renters get fined $80/person in the Bob because they didn't have life jackets in their boats.

 - 13. Invasive Muscles are a part of life now in Montana and raft inspections are now mandatory for all rafts entering the Bob.
-You'll need to carry your inspection papers with you.
-Please check out the link here for check station locations. (updated 2020)
+You'll need to have your raft inspected and if possible carry some proof of that (either a piece of paper or on your phone).
+Please check out the link here for check station locations. (updated 2023)

 - 14. Bears- customers ask fairly frequently about bears and how to prepare for them....I honestly haven't heard of anyone encountering a grizzly on the main trail or on the river.
 I've seen one Black bear and have had a handful of customers report black bear sightings on the river.
 Definitely bring bear spray and hang your food, but the overall concentration of bears is pretty low in that area during the summer.

 |Day 3 log jam portage|

 If you are hoping to delay this river becoming a permit river, I would suggest:

 1. Having your fires below the high water mark.